kariustobias/acme-rs/README.md

 ## Options
-By running the command "acme-rs --help" you can get an overview of all the commands available.
+By running the command `acme-rs --help` you can get an overview of all the commands available.

 ```
 An acme client (RFC8555) written in the rust programming language